miking-lang/miking/README.md

 eval $(opam env)
 ```

-After this, you need to install the `opam` packages `dune`, `batteries`, and
+After this, you need to install the `opam` packages `dune` and `linenoise` by
-`linenoise` by running the following:
+running the following:

 ```
-opam install dune batteries linenoise
+opam install dune linenoise
 ```

 Note that the `opam switch` command lets you have several OCaml installations on